JasonXu0920/CtraderBotModules/README.md

 # CtraderBotModules
-A list of ctrade module for models,  strategies, and analysis tools
+A list of ctrade module for models,  strategies, and analysis tools for *educational purpose only*

 # cTraderBots
 cTrader bots for automation tasks in trading (place pending orders and manage risk) on FX and commmodities market.